 I have four children—two boys and two girls—that attend the same public elementary school.
 Every month the school has a “Student of the Month” for approximately twenty children.
-Each month the category is different, but the winner is the best-of-the-best at gratitude, compassion, hope, etc. The prize is an exclusive breakfast with the principal.
+Each month the category is different, but the winner is the best-of-the-best at gratitude, compassion, courage, hope, etc. The prize is an exclusive breakfast with the principal.
 Their picture is published in the school newsletter.

 My daughter has won so many different recognition prizes (not just “Student of the Month”) that the children have started to notice the preferential treatment that she receives.
 So I went back over every published school newsletter that I had and I counted how many girls and boys won.
 Then I graphed the results.
 The graph shows a significant bias in favor of girls.
 On average, between 55%-60% of the winners are girls.

 Next I checked the Safety Patrol membership and found that 65% were girls.
 My son is a member of the Safety Patrol, but he has a friend who was in tears because he didn’t make it in.
 The demand to join Safety Patrol is quite high and they have to turn away people every year.